 Social Studies

-AP U.S. History, Economics, U.S. Government, U.S. History from 1877 to the Present, Dual-Credit Psychology
+AP U.S. History, Economics, U.S. Government, U.S. History from 1877 to the Present, Dual-Credit US History

 English/Literature